netmod-wg/schedule-yang/draft-ma-opsawg-ucl-acl.md

 ### Examples

-   Here are some delicated examples of period and recurrence formats defined as YANG groupings.
+   Here are some examples to illustrate the use of the period and recurrence formats defined as YANG groupings.
 The data is provided in JSON.

 #### Period of Time